-Three years ago, Jane gave a tour of my Alabama Stone Cottage.
-Several rooms have been tweaked since then – accessories from antiquing and traveling have been added, upholstered pieces moved and artwork shifted.
-I’ve always had a thing for painted pieces, and when the paint is chipped, it’s even better.
-I snapped up a pair of antique shutters painted a color similar to our French Gray island knowing they would be perfect in the dining room [before photo, below].
-The shutters also bring out the green in the soumak rug.
+Three years ago, Jane posted a tour of my Alabama Stone Cottage.
+Several rooms have been tweaked since then.
+I’ve added accessories from antiquing and traveling, moved upholstered pieces and shifted some artwork I’ve always had a thing for painted pieces, and when the paint is chipped, I like it even better.
+So I snapped up a pair of vintage painted shutters since their greenish-gray color was similar to our French Gray Island Kitchen knowing they would be perfect in the dining room.
+Here’s the new look for the dining room [top].
+The “before” photo of the dining room is below.
+The shutters also help bring out the green in the Soumak rug.

 For more shutter ideas, see Repurposing Vintage Wooden Shutters.